Nevada Does Away With Tax On Feminine Products

 — The New York Times (@nytimes) November 9, 2018

-Kenya was the first nation to cut their tax on feminine products in 2004 due to fact that much of their population was having to do without these necessities because of their high cost.
-Millions of Kenyan girls couldn’t afford these products because their limited funds were dedicated to survival necessities like food.
-Canada was the next country to drop the tax in 2015, while Malaysia, India and Australia shortly followed.

-Some US states have yet to realize that these products are essential and not an optional purchase for women.
-Many have begun to wonder why there is no tax on food or medication due to these products being a necessity and yet feminine tax continues in much of the country.
+Some U.S. states have yet to realize that these products are essential and not an optional purchase for women.
+Many have begun to wonder why there is no tax on food or medication due to these products being a necessity, and yet feminine tax continues in much of the country.

-Utah has decided to continue their tax on menstrual products.
+There are states such as Utah that have decided to continue their tax on menstrual products.
 The basis of their decision was that legislators didn’t want to pick and choose what products were taxed.
 However, Utah does make a tax exception for other far less necessary items such as arcade tokens.
 Meanwhile, the state of Texas has removed the tax from an assortment of items of varying value.
-While Texan women will be required to pay tax on menstural products each month, they will not have to pay a tax on cowboy boots.
+While Texan women will be required to pay tax on menstrual products each month, they will not have to pay a tax on cowboy boots.

-Jennifer Weiss-Wolfe, author of 2017 book “Periods Gone Public”, calls the elimination of the tampon tax a long due win for health equality.
+Jennifer Weiss-Wolfe, author of 2017 book “Periods Gone Public”, calls the elimination of the tampon tax a long-overdue win for health equality.

 “Women have come to accept that every aspect of our periods are our own secret problem, and we are making other people uncomfortable if we raise it,” Ms. Weiss-Wolf said.

 “But the truth is raising the issue of menstrual equity hasn’t made legislators very uncomfortable at all.”